asghar-0017/rajby-pvt/MAKE_INVOICE_REF_NO_OPTIONAL.md

 ## Summary

-The `invoiceRefNo` column is now completely optional in the Excel sheet uploader.
+The `invoiceRefNo` column is now optional in the Excel sheet uploader.
 Users can:

-- ✅ Upload files without the `Invoice Ref No` column
+- ✅ Upload files with the `Invoice Ref No` column but leave values empty
-- ✅ Upload files with the `Invoice Ref No` column (if they want to include it)
+- ✅ Upload files with the `Invoice Ref No` column and fill in values
-- ✅ Leave `invoiceRefNo` values empty in their data
 - ✅ Continue using all other functionality as before

-This change resolves the "Missing required columns: invoiceRefNo" error and provides users with more flexibility in their Excel file preparation process.
+This change resolves the "Missing required columns: invoiceRefNo" error and provides users with more flexibility in their Excel file preparation process while keeping the column visible in the template.